dotnet/runtimelab/docs/design/features/greenthreads.md

 1. Support for byref parameters
   - Known to be problematic, as they cannot simply be copied to the GC heap, and can currently only be reported to the GC as part of the stack walking logic
 2. Support for conversion of byrefs to pointers
-  - Certain byrefs, if they are known to point to the stack can safely be converted into pointers in the product today
+  - Certain byrefs, if they are known to point to the stack can safely be converted into pointers.
   - As pointers are not trackable by the runtime (and this is not fixable, as it is legal to export pointers to a non-process visible location, and then bring them back), it is not possible to safely implement a scheme which allows stacks to be moved during GC in all circumstances
   - This complicates the design of a green thread system, as it cannot use a contiguous stack for green threads, as it would need to be prohibitively large
   - Other systems that have successfully transitioned to green threads such as Go/Java do not have this capability, and are able to implement green thread approach which do not have the Hot-Split problem